-b.
-Push the Astra Control Center images to your defined registry.
+6. Push the ACC images to your defined registry.

-The AWS Elastic Container Registry (ECR) token expires after 12 hours and causes crosscluster clone operations to fail.
+The AWS Elastic Container Registry (ECR) token expires after 12 hours and causes cross-cluster clone operations to fail.
 This issue occurs when managing a storage backend from Cloud Volumes ONTAP configured for AWS.
 To correct this issue, authenticate with the ECR again and generate a new secret for clone operations to resume successfully.